korx/Korx.CookieComplier/README.md

 *Note: Don't change the above script tags' `defer` and `async` attributes or positioning within the `<head>` tag otherwise there will be issues in some browsers.*

+### Advanced usage

+You can also specify your own consent question by passing it in as a string to the init function:

+    <script defer="defer">Korx.CookieComplier.init('We would like to set some cookies');</script>

+If you want to change the link texts you can do this by passing in an object to the init function:

+    <script defer="defer">Korx.CookieComplier.init({ question:'Can we use cookies?', allow:'Yes', close:'' });</script>

 ## Enabling users to allow cookies

 Now all you have to do is create a way for users to allow cookies.
 This is done by setting the cookie '_allow_cookies' to the value '1'.
 You can do this via Javascript, PHP, or any other server side language.